codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call your friend who stands in a hole?
-Phil.
+What happens to a frog's car when it breaks down?
+It gets toad.

 ## Daily Trivia

-What five letter word is the motto of the IBM Computer company?
+All of the following programs are classified as raster graphics editors EXCEPT:
- 1. Pixel
+ 1. Paint.NET
- 2. Click
+ 2. GIMP
- 3. Logic
+ 3. Inkscape
- 4. Think
+ 4. Adobe Photoshop

 <details>
   <summary>Answer</summary>
-  Think
+  Inkscape
 </details>